Significant-Gravitas/AutoGPT/rnd/autogpt_server/README.md

 ## Setup

-To setup the project follow these steps inside the project directory:
+To set up the project follow these steps inside the project directory:

 1. Enter poetry shell
    ```